steadybit/action-kit/examples/go-kubectl-attack/README.md

 # Attack Example: Kubernetes attacks via kubectl

-This attack example showcases how to leverage Go and AttackKit to expose arbitrary kubectl commands as attacks – in this case, `kubectl rollout restart`!
+This attack example showcases how to leverage Go and ActionKit to expose arbitrary kubectl commands as attacks – in this case, `kubectl rollout restart`!

 The attack example exposes several HTTP endpoints that translate the incoming HTTP requests into executed kubectl commands.
 The attack is deployed within
 Kubernetes as a container that contains the kubectl CLI.
 Interacting with the kubectl CLI is often more approachable than direct interaction with the Kubernetes